Grzybek Reviews

 I get a lot of people concerned about runtime ask me, why not go for a 21700 headlamp?
 Wouldn’t it give me a longer runtime?

-It’s important to remember that 21700 headlamps will be noticeably heavier than 18650 models, which our neck will feel after prolonged use.
+It’s important to remember that 21700 headlamps will be noticeably heavier than 18650 models, which can put strain on our neck after prolonged use.

 Which is why I’d recommend to purchase additional 18650 cells and carry them on person.
-This way we keep the weight off our head and can have as much additional runtime as one could need.
+This way we keep the weight off our head and can have as much additional runtime as we need.

 Headlamps that use 3xAAA vs Li-ion